 As an example, in earlier versions of Graylog, to give access to a stream containing windows logs and the corresponding dashboard visualizing them, an administrator had to create a role:“Windows Logs”, having “Stream Windows Logs” as “Allow Reading”, and “Dashboard Windows Logs” as “Allow Reading”.
 This role was then assigned to a user, either manually or via a group mapping.

-In 4.0, there is no special role necessary for this access.
+There is no special role necessary for this access.
 Instead, the Administrator grants access to the stream, and either the Administrator or another owner of the dashboard shares access to the entities with a specific user or team.
 For most of the process, the user sharing the access does not have to have administrator-level access.

 Roles now only govern what actions someone can take, but do not themselves state on which entities these actions can take place.
 The latter is done through the sharing dialog. (see the later section for details)

-In 4.0 the UI does not allow defining new roles, even though this is still possible through the API.
+The UI does not allow defining new roles, even though this is still possible through the API.
 As there is much less need to create custom roles, we believe this is acceptable initially, but we plan on making custom roles possible in future releases.

 Providing Dashboard Creation Access